-It is permitted to remove the soundproofing material from the doors but the doors must be equipped with door trims.
+It is permitted to remove the soundproofing material from the doors but the doors must be equipped with door trims composite material side pad (lateral protection integrated in the side protection bar).
+The minimum height of this panel must extend from the base of the door to the maximum height of the door strut.